-There are many kinds of jobs for a rail industry worker.
+There are many kinds of jobs for rail industry workers.
 Some are simple and require only standard certification.
-However, for tasks such as operating a forklift truck or performing rigging, you will need a special license for high-risk jobs.
-If you require this type of licence, we invite you to browse our range of Western Australia licences online.
+However, for tasks such as operating a forklift truck or performing rigging, you will need a special licence to perform high-risk work.

 1. Licence to Erect, Alter & Dismantle Scaffolding